Coodev/game-off-2013/README.md

 Either mouse click / touch on the directional buttons on screen or use the keyboard's arrows or WASD.

 ## About
-It's entirely made with JavaScript using the open source framework Cocos2D-HTML5 (and the source I provide here requires it to be downloaded separately to work): https://github.com/cocos2d/cocos2d-html5/
+It's entirely made with JavaScript using the open source framework Cocos2D-HTML5 (I've added a minified version of the v2.2.1 engine in the game folder so the source can be tested without having to download it separately -I don't think that breaks any licenses or anything-): https://github.com/cocos2d/cocos2d-html5/

 The bulk of the coding was made on the open source editor Scripted: